 A trolley shuttled people between Augusta’s main drag and the big park where the cars were on display.

-Mark was in seventh heaven talking to all the car owners, peering under hoods, and admirings glistening paint jobs on sporty cars from every era.
+Mark was in seventh heaven talking to all the car owners, peering under hoods, and admiring glistening paint jobs on sporty cars from every era.
 As we drove back to Maysville, we found ourselves behind a really cute little yellow convertible.
 That’s the way to go!

 Maysville is steeped in history, and I just loved a photo we saw of Market Street filled with antique cars back when they were the hip new thing to own.
 We had been in Maysville long enough that I could now recognize not only Market Street but also the buildings that were still standing and the few that were no longer there.